devllart/foobarman/Readme.md

 Welcome, this repo with cli-game that show what its like to be a bartender <br>
 and maybe even teach you somthing else.

-All control on the command line - hints are present ( supported languages are English and Russian — so far only commands( )
+All control on the command line - hints are present.

-Look, if you want playing this game you just should run execute file called like "foobarman" <br>
+Look, if you want playing this game, <br>
+then run execute file called like "foobarman" (linux) or "foobarman.exe" (windows) <br>

 First thing you need to do its select name for your bartender. <br>
-Second thing its shoping in the store...
-Choose the right ingredients, you only have three hundred bucks. <br>
+Second thing its shoping in the store, choose the right ingredients, you only have three hundred bucks. <br>
 And now the real game begins...